working-group-two/engineering-blog/pages/blog/_posts/2020-02-20-Extending-Kubernetes-Static-IP-Routing.md

 excellent [blog post](https://developer.ibm.com/articles/creating-a-custom-kube-scheduler/).

 In our case, we could have written a service that checks which IP Addresses are assigned to the Nodes and moved the Pods onto those nodes.
-This would have required us to make sure that those Nodes had all needed IP-Addresses all the time.
+This would have required us to make sure that those nodes had all needed IP-Addresses all the time.
 That sounded not very enticing when doing cluster upgrades as it would have needed to be at least a semi-manual process.
 So we decided against this approach.

 ### Creating an operator
-An Operator/Controller on the other hand is a component observing resources and then try to create the described resources.
+An Operator/Controller on the other hand is a component observing resources and then try to create the declared resources.
-The difference between a controller and an operator is basically that an operator is handling the lifecycle of an application, whereas a controller may control a specific resource that is not associated with a specific application.
+The difference between a controller and an operator is basically that an operator is handling the lifecycle of an application, whereas a controller may control specific resources that are not associated with a specific application.
 They both use the controller pattern though and both can be implemented with the same toolset, so for simplicity sake in the context of this article, we will consider them to be equal.

-Operators usually consists at least out of a CRD(CustomResourceDefinition), an Event Listener and a Reconciliation Loop.
+Operators usually consists at least out of a **CRD(CustomResourceDefinition)**, an **event listener** and a **reconciliation loop**.
-The CRD defines the object that shall be created, e.g. a Redis deployment.
-The whole description on what this deployment needs to look like and all its abilities need to be defined in the CRD.
-The Operator will create an Event Listener for that CRD as the primary resource and additional event listeners for the secondary resource (most likely pods in this example).
+The *CRD* defines the object that shall be created, e.g. a Redis deployment.
+The whole description on what this deployment needs to look like and all its abilities need to be defined in the *CRD*.
+The operator will create an *event listener* for that
+*CRD* as the primary resource and additional *event listeners* for the secondary resource (most likely pods in this example).
-The Event Listener will let the Reconciliation Loop know once a CRUD operation has been requested on either the primary or secondary resource.
-The Loop will then try to bring the CRD into the desired state, depending on what operation has been requested.
-So in the Redis example it will either create the pods, update the pods, in the case of an upgrade it might blue/green the pods or delete the pods.
+The *event listener* will let the *reconciliation loop* know once a CRUD operation has been requested on either the primary or secondary resource.
+The *loop* will then try to bring the *CRD* into the desired state, depending on what operation has been requested.
+So in the Redis example it will either create the pods, update the pods, in the case of an upgrade it might blue/green deploy the pods or delete the pods.
 Basically things a human operator would do in this case, just in programmatic form, taking it from a declarative form into existing resources.

-As our initial problem was making services available on static IP addresses, we chose to explore this approach further, basically attaching additional IP addresses to the nodes running specific Pods.
+As our initial problem was making services available on static IP addresses, we chose to explore this approach further, basically attaching additional IP addresses to the nodes running specific pods.

 ## Building an Operator/Controller
 For building an operator, there are several frameworks out there, but we will only look at the [operator-framework](https://github.com/operator-framework/operator-sdk) in